 Wearables are being rapidly adopted by companies.
 According to an annual survey report from Enterprise Mobility Exchange, most companies are allowing their employees to access enterprise apps and data through wearables.
 Keeping this new development in mind, enterprise app developers are acquiring the expertise to meet enterprise requirements.

 3. AR/VR technology

 Augmented and virtual reality is making inroads in companies due to its immersive and interactive.
-Companies are exploring ways to integrate AR/VR technology with enterprise mobile apps to enhance the impact of customer engagement, employee training and data visualization. (line chart, bar chart, gauge chart etc.)The demand for ‘beyond the screen’ technology will only rise with time.
+Companies are exploring ways to integrate AR/VR technology with enterprise mobile apps to enhance the impact of customer engagement, employee training and data visualization. (line chart, bar chart, etc.)The demand for ‘beyond the screen’ technology will only rise with time.

 4. Mobile Apps and AI and ML

 Mobile apps are on the way to leveraging the technology of artificial intelligence and machine learning and embedded together they will aim to give the user a more personalized experience along with instant data analysis.
 Chatbots integrated mobile apps will take real-time user-device communications interaction to the next level.

 5. Blockchain technology

 Futuristic companies are exploring ways to integrate blockchain technology with mobile apps to drive purposes like smart contracts, supply chain tracking, and payment processing.
 The future will witness blockchain being utilized by app developers to improve the real-time functionality of apps and app authentication.